jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/storing-data-in-collections-lesson/readme.md

 For example, let's create a list of 5 movies and iterate through it, printing each one to the command line.

-> Instructor Note: Get movie suggestions from the class.
-It is also possible to use Android Studio, and display all movie names in a view instead.

 ```java
   public static void main(String[] args) {